astoilkov/jsblocks-docs/property/validation.md

 Property have additional properties that control the validation behavior.
 Take a look at the code comments:

-> Note: All properties are with their default values

 ```javascript
 var Product = App.Model({